zsparal/api-documentation/source/reference/v2/refunds-api/cancel-refund.rst

 Authentication: :ref:`API keys <guides/authentication>`, :ref:`OAuth access tokens <oauth/overview>`

 For certain payment methods, like iDEAL, the underlying banking system will delay refunds until the next day.
-Until that time, refunds may be cancelled manually in your Mollie account, or automatically by using this endpoint.
+Until that time, refunds may be canceled manually in your Mollie account, or automatically by using this endpoint.

-The refund can only be cancelled while the refund's ``status`` field is either ``queued`` or ``pending``.
+The refund can only be canceled while the refund's ``status`` field is either ``queued`` or ``pending``.
 See :ref:`Get refund <v2/refunds-get>` for more information.

 Parameters